Noether Symmetries in $f(T,T_G)$ Cosmology: Conclusion

 We also study three forms of $f(T,T_G)$ in Noether symmetry approach and confirms that all three forms admits symmetry by which we can get reduction in the complexity of the dynamical system.
-In the first case we have obtain the cosmological solution to show how the presence of symmetry enables for a proper reduction of the dynamical system.
-We have shown that this from also admits Noether symmetry, the nontrivial Noether symmetry generating vector is presented in Eq.(\ref{Noether vector M-I}).
-In the second case we analyse the Noether symmetry approach for exponential form of the teleparallel equivalent of the Gauss-Bonnet term which was studied in teleparallel gravity formalism in Ref(\cite{Mirza_2017}).
-This form also admit the Noether symmetry and the nontrivial Noether symmetry generating vector can be obtained as presented in Eq.(\ref{Noether vector M-II}).
-In this case, the exact cosmological solutions are of the form power law and de-Sitter solution.
+In the first case, we have obtained the cosmological solution to show how the presence of symmetry enables for a proper reduction of the dynamical system.
+We have shown that this form also admits Noether symmetry, the nontrivial Noether symmetry generating vector is presented in Eq.(\ref{Noether vector M-I}).
+In the second case, we have analysed the Noether symmetry approach for exponential form of the teleparallel equivalent of the Gauss-Bonnet term which was studied in teleparallel gravity formalism in Ref(\cite{Mirza_2017}).
+This form also admits the Noether symmetry and the nontrivial Noether symmetry generating vector can be obtained as presented in Eq.(\ref{Noether vector M-II}).
+In this case, the exact cosmological solution is the de-Sitter solution.
 In the last case, the nontrivial Noether vector can be obtained as presented in Eq.(\ref{Noether vector M-III}).
-This form admit de-Sitter solution with some conditions on the model parameter $m, \zeta$ which is also an exact solution.
+This form admits de-Sitter solution with some conditions on the model parameter $m, \zeta$ which is also an exact solution.
 Further other physically viable forms of $f(T,T_G)$ can be analysed in the Noether symmetry approach which may reduce the complexity of the dynamics of the system and would be helpful to study the cosmological solutions in the $f(T,T_G)$ theory.

 The models that emerge from this analysis seems to show promise in describing the critical points that are known to have taken place during the evolution of the Universe.
 However, more work now needs to be undertaken to understand how these critical points, and model parameter freedoms, correlate with real observational measurements.
 In particular, it would be interesting to probe the early Universe in these models, which may be better able to discriminate between viable parameter ranges.